How Do Brands Use NFTs to Create Community And Additional Revenue?

 Another luxury brand can also attest that NFTs can create new streams of income.
 The LVMH company, which owns Moet and Chandon, Dior, Hennessy and Louis Vuitton, released its first NFT collection.
 Priced at a humble US$226,450, each of the NFTs represented physical and digital ownership of the first and last bottles of Hennessy 8 Cognac, a limited-edition expression from the house.
 The digital assets were also accompanied by a suite of physical attributes including a commemorative sculpture and a Baccarat-blown and engraved carafe.

 Hennessy 8 NFT.
-Source: Forbes
+Source

 Because NFTs offer digital scarcity, brands such as LVMH and Dolce & Gabbana can sell exclusive, limited-edition digital goods.
 Unlike tangible goods, NFTs can include a smart contract that codes in a royalty percentage designated by the content creator, thereby bringing in additional revenue.
 As such, subsequent sales or auctions of these digital goods can generate revenue for the original NFT creator, providing an ongoing potential revenue stream each time the item is sold or auctioned off.